Go Green, Save Green: Eco-Friendly Pool Tips

 Variable Speed Pool Pumps

 The benefits don’t stop with energy savings.
 Water typically circulates slower and longer with a variable speed pump.
 This means your filtration efficiency goes up, and your risk of an algae outbreak decreases.
-Flexible programming can allow you to find that perfect setting that works best for your pool and maximizes efficiency.
+Flexible programming can allow you to find the perfect setting that works best for your pool and maximizes efficiency.
 Variable speed pumps are also significantly quieter than their single speed counterparts, which makes for a more relaxing backyard environment.
 (Your neighbors will thank you, too!)

 Solar Pool Covers